mitre-attack/mitreattack-python/docs/mitre_attack_data/examples.rst

+.. _Examples ref:

 Examples
 ==============================================

 The following are links to scripts of examples on how to use the ``MitreAttackData`` library.
-See the examples_ directory for more details.
+See the examples_ directory in the repository for more details.

 .. _examples: https://github.com/mitre-attack/mitreattack-python/tree/master/examples/mitre_attack_data/